-- Residents are to be cohorted into small groups which are together consistently for the purposes of dining, activities, etc. - Cohorts are not dependent on the residents immunization status. - To the extent possible, residents should be cohorted within a single floor/unit. - Resident cohort sizes should be as small as possible. - Each cohort should stay physically distant from other cohorts to the maximum extent possible and mixing of cohorts is to be avoided. - Scheduling of dining, activities, etc. should be staggered to prevent cohorts from mixing together.

-• Cohort sizes should balance the psychosocial needs of the resident, the home's staffing needs, and take into consideration capacity limits for common areas and inclusion of essential caregivers as required.
+- Residents are to be cohorted into small groups which are together consistently for the purposes of dining, activities, etc. - Cohorts can consist of fully immunized, partially immunized, and/or unimmunized residents. - However, in homes which have not met the 85%/70% immunization coverage threshold, physical distancing should be maintained during group activities (i.e., communal dining and activities/social gatherings). - To the extent possible, residents should be cohorted within a single floor/unit. - Resident cohort sizes should be as small as possible. - Each cohort should stay physically distant from other cohorts to the maximum extent possible and mixing of cohorts is to be avoided. - Scheduling of dining, activities, etc. should be staggered to prevent cohorts from mixing together. - Cohort sizes should balance the psychosocial needs of the resident, the home's staffing needs, and take into consideration capacity limits for common areas and inclusion of essential caregivers as required.